smarter-sh/community/github-management/README.md

-New Membership Coordinators help serve as a friendly face to newer, prospective community members, guiding them through the [process](new-membership-procedure.md) to request membership to a Kubernetes GitHub organization.
+New Membership Coordinators help serve as a friendly face to newer, prospective community members, guiding them through the [process](new-membership-procedure.md) to request membership to a Smarter GitHub organization.

 They also have approval privileges for adding new members to the GitHub config.